hsed/fyp/README.md

 the use of unrolled lstm. around the same epoch range the unrolled version has accuraccy of 0.7002@EP96

 There are also major drops of accuracy @EP 38 & 45 to about ~30% but that is almost quickly recovered.
 The final implementation is **BaselineLSTM/0521_1048**

+saved/BaselineLSTM/0521_1409/model_best.pth: trained on entire train set for 100 epochs compact lstm version used. pca involved perf 75% saved/BaselineLSTM/0521_1445/model_best.pth: trained on entire train set for 100 epochs slow/unrolled/manual version used. pca involved perf ~70%

+### problems with loading combined model
+we notice many problems that when creating a model that is combined the performance degrades considerably when only training the har part and not the hpe part. it could be because maybe the optimiser is trying to optimise all such parameters although it shouldn't be really because its a seperate block. nonetheless we need to be carefully on how to perform the training we need to set requires grad to false for the proportion or do something

+basic file structure to test out combined model.

+a lot of changes are performed in various files to bring stuff together, still a lot more work is required as current action accuraccy from predicted samples is too low.

+## NEW: A NOTE ON BATCH_NORM:
+VERY IMP:
+batchnorm2d has 2 additional params during intialisation.
+One param is `affine` and the other is `track_running_stats`.
+Both are quite helpful for us to do various things for our model.

+NEED TO CHANGE CODE: such that whenever a context layer is present in bn_relu_block simply set affine to FALSE such that when traning the affine stuff is not done for batch norm this is because affine transform is handled by film layers (later down the line). however the standardisation still takes place as before along with running stats.
+This way theoretically we should achieve very similar or exact performance as before.

+Note: must re-run for 30epochs and test some score on hpe then make changes and re-run also first save on github to easily undo any changes! its important to test the effects!
+Also if you do this you need to consider what happens to old saves do they still work?

+So for instead of hacky context layers that are not actually supplied you basically set affine=False for batch_norm

+NOW FOR COMBINED MODEL DURING FINE TUNING: during fine tuning there are newer batch sizes and many different sizes for which we DO NOT know in advance of size for some models it can be as low as 2 or 4.
+In this case its best to set `track_running_stats` to FALSE this is same as setting `training` to FALSE. this way always its ensured that EXACT CURRENT batch_size is used to calc mean and variance so a large change in batch_sizes wont cause big issues so this is equivalent to train mode but then the training can still occur. nonetheless training is training of affine params so if we use some model with action condition that that too is disabled. and it degenerated to exactly as training = false

+for this you should basically loop around all modules in for loop fashion and for every nn.batchnorm2d found simply set `track_running_stats` to FALSE only do this for certain version numbers..... so like maybe v4d first then v3d and then maybe v2d as v2d2